It came yesterday.

 Hell, I wanted justice.

 But nobody was talking.

 When I figured it out, I felt so dumb.

 See, the Reading Fair is just another place for moms to compete.

 In fact, it is the mom-petition on steroids.

 Think about it.

 Everyone knows who really does those boards.

-Sure, little Johnny may be gifted, but we all know she sure as heck didn’t free hand the most life like Grinch who stole Christmas I have ever seen outside of a movie theater.
-And Tommy may be the next Andy Warhol, but we all know damn well his mom constructed that castle.
+Sure, little Johnny may be gifted, but we all know he sure as heck didn’t free hand the most life like Grinch who stole Christmas I have ever seen outside of a movie theater or Macy’s Day Parade!
+And Tommy may be the next Andy Warhol, but we all know damn well his mom built that castle.

 And nobody said a word.
 Sure, eyebrows were raised.
 Glances were exchanged, but they looked the other way.
-That’s when I made a connection.
+That’s when I knew.